adriankierman/batting/README.md

 ## Limitations

-A design decision to aggressively validate the data was made to ensure a minimum of higher quality datapoints.
+A design decision to aggressively validate the data was made to ensure a set of higher quality data points.
 Rails validations were used to perform this validation.
 This was considered acceptable, because accepting dirty data and adjusting for it was beyond the scope of the project.
 Normalizing player name and year batting statistics over multiple years for players was deferred due to time constraints - but can be very easily accomplished.